 The onsite and offshore software QA model is a hybrid delivery approach that takes the best from the two models and combines them into a new winning solution.
 Under this model, the entire job of testing a software product will be distributed between the onsite and the offshore team.
 There can be more than one offshore team working on the same project, and they are not necessarily going to be from different countries — although, more often than not, the term “offshore” means “overseas” in this context.

-How Onsite and Offshore QA Works
+How onsite and offshore QA works

 The overall composition and setup of a team on an onsite & offshore software testing project can depend on many factors, including the skill sets possessed by each team member and the specifics of the project.
 The client will also make the decision based on the business interests — e.g. how much of the work makes financial sense to entrust to an offshore team.

-“On some projects, the distribution of work is 70% and 30% to the offshore and onsite teams, respectively.
+On some projects, the distribution of work is 30% and 70% to the offshore and onsite teams respectively.
 In other cases, it’s closer to a 50/50 distribution.
-And some companies prefer to hire an offshore software testing team only for a small fraction of the work — 20% or 30% of the scope.
-This is typically reserved for companies that are looking for specific QA expertise they may not have in-house, such as automation testing, usability testing, and accessibility testing.”
+And some companies prefer to hire offshore software testing teams only for a small fraction of the work — 20% or 30% of the scope.
+This is typically reserved for companies that are looking for specific QA expertise they may not have in-house, such as automation testing, usability testing, and accessibility testing.

 At first glance, it may seem like planning an onsite and offshore QA project takes more time and effort than doing the work completely in-house or outsourcing the full scope to an offshore QA team.
 But why do so many companies prefer the combined delivery method nonetheless?
 These are the biggest advantages of using onsite and offshore testing services:

-1. Uninterrupted software development and testing life cycle.
+- Uninterrupted software development and testing life cycle.
 When used right, this model can assure that there is work going non-stop.

-2. Face-to-face client-team cooperation.
+- Face-to-face client-team cooperation.
 Close cooperation helps build better communication and also enhances the business relationship between all parties.

-3. A cost-effective delivery model.
+- A cost-effective delivery model.
 Offshore teams usually cost less and can be quickly scaled up and down, so you can easily reduce your expenses.

-Potential Challenges of Onsite & Offshore QA Testing
+Potential challenges of onsite & offshore QA testing

 As good as this delivery model is, there are possible challenges that can occur at any stage of the process.
 These are two of the most common issues encountered by the participants of the project:

-1. Onsite resources say that offshore resources don’t know what they are doing and are not available when they need them.
+- Onsite resources say that offshore resources don’t know what they are doing and are not available when they need them.

-2. Offshore teams complain that they are not getting the right inputs they need and that the onsite team is not always easy to reach.
+- Offshore teams complain that they are not getting the right inputs they need and that the onsite team is not always easy to reach.

 The good news is that these issues can be easily resolved with enough commitment from all parties involved and clear communication.
 Here is how to remove those challenges:

-1. Remember that onsite and offshore are two sides of a coin.
+- Remember that onsite and offshore are two sides of a coin.
 Both parties have an equal impact on the success of the testing project.
 The two counterparts should coexist in harmony; otherwise, this model will eventually be broken.

-2. Establish regular communication where all sides of the project can exchange information, share knowledge and news, and promptly resolve any misunderstandings.
+- Establish regular communication where all sides of the project can exchange information, share knowledge and news, and promptly resolve any misunderstandings.
 These meetings should take place over fixed periods of time — for example, weekly.
 However, you need to be mindful of possible time differences.

-3. Have a list of what you need to do for one another and make sure you are working on the list and updating each other on the progress.
+- Have a list of what you need to do for one another and make sure you are working on the list and updating each other on the progress.
 This will help each party have a realistic view of the work in front of them, both in the short and long term.

 Real-Life Case Studies of Companies That Outsource Testing

 Companies all over the world have been opting for offshore QA testing services for decades now.
-Interestingly enough, the scale of those companies ranges from small startups to acclaimed tech giants like Google, which goes on to prove that most companies, regardless of size, can benefit from offshore services.
+Interestingly enough, the scale of those companies ranges from small startups to acclaimed tech giants like Google, which goes on to prove that most companies, regardless of the size, can benefit from offshore services.
 At the same time, the decision to hire an offshore software testing team doesn’t always bring the anticipated benefits.
-Here are some stories of companies outsourcing their testing needs to offshore vendors to varying degrees of success.
+Here are some stories of companies outsourcing their testing needs to offshore vendors to varying results.

-IBM: Scaling Automation Testing
+IBM: Scaling automation testing

 Like many companies in recent years, IBM was facing the challenge of expanding its testing operations globally, speeding up product releases, and cutting testing costs.
 The solution was to outsource automation testing to an India-based vendor who implemented advanced automation frameworks for IBM’s cloud services and mainframe products.
 As a result, the average time to market for IBM’s products was reduced by 30%, while cost savings over three years amounted to 40%.